Easter Seals Kids at School

 Reading Rockets

 The school bell may stop ringing, but summer is a great time for all kinds of learning opportunities for kids.
-Reading Rockets has packed a bag full of activities for teachers to help families get ready for summer and to launch students to fun, enriching summertime experiences.
-In this article:
+Reading Rockets has packed a bag full of activities for teachers to help families get ready for summer and to launch students to fun, enriching summertime experiences:

 • Online activities for families